csingley/ofxtools/docs/client.rst

 closing tags.

 USAA only accepts OFX versions 1.0.2, 1.5.1, 2.0.0, and 2.0.2.
 Version 1 needs
 to be old-school SGML - no closing tags.
 Newlines are optional.
+[Nota bene: in actual fact, while USAA accepts profile requests in OFX versions 2.0.0 and 2.0.2, it only accepts statement requests in OFX versions 1.0.2 and 1.5.1... without closing tags, as indicated above].

 Vanguard is a little funkier.
 They accept all versions of OFX, but version 2 must have newlines.
 For version 1, you must either insert newlines or